About Diffused Editor

 Why Choose This Dithering Tool?

-- Complete Privacy: All image processing happens in your browser.
+- Complete Privacy: All processing happens in your browser.
 Your images never leave your device and are never uploaded to any server

-- Advanced Controls: Adjustable palette size (2-64 colors), intensity (0-300%), threshold (0-255), pattern size (1-8x), brightness, contrast, and saturation
+- Advanced Controls: Tabbed inspector with adjustable palette size (2–64 colors), intensity (0–300%), threshold (0–255) with histogram, pattern size (1–8×), brightness, contrast, and saturation

 Dithering Algorithms Explained